nasa/GeneLab_Data_Processing/Microarray/Agilent_1-channel/Pipeline_GL-DPPD-XXXX_Versions/GL-DPPD-XXXX.md

 getBioMartAttribute <- function(df_rs, params) {
   #' Returns resolved biomart attribute
-  #' this either comes from the runsheet or as a fall back, the parameters injected during render
-  #' if neither exist, an error is thrown

   # check if runsheet has Array Design REF
   if ( !is.null(df_rs$`Array Design REF`) ) {